sandordargo/alcohol-tracker/README.md

         * if local is empty, import everything
         * otherwise override what is in spreadsheet
     * Add Sync button
+    * Automatic synch - check if there was a change in data. prefs?
     * Remove export/import
+    * batch synch. no synch in 10 seconfs?
 * Add detailed stats
 * Use weekly Limit and sober days settings in all drinks too
 * add settings page: weekly limit, days without alcohol